See the Big Picture with Charts and Get the Details with Tables

 - Click and then select Values Table.
 Compare Table and Pivot Table are some other table options.
 But we don’t need a compare table (to create a custom column or group rows) or a pivot table.
 We just want to use a values table to display the dataset fields in a tabular format.

-- To specify the dataset fields to show as table columns, click at the bottom of the “Columns” box.
+- To specify the dataset fields to show as table columns, click the Columns button at the bottom of the “Columns” box.

 - Select only the following fields.
 Remove others.